 The United States Statutes at Large contains the permanent laws - public and private - that were enacted during each session of Congress.

 United Way 2-1-1 is a free, confidential, 24-hour information and referral service giving you access to resources in your community.
 You can get information by dialing 2-1-1 or by searching the resource database!

 Universal Class offers the highest quality online courses for people interested in the lifelong pursuit of knowledge for either personal or professional reasons.
-Hundreds of self-guided courses are available covering topics such as event planning, cooking, business writing, candle making, estate planning, and public speaking.

 This site provides information and services from the U.S. government for nonprofits, including Grants, Loans, and Other Assistance; Management and Operations; and Tax Information.

 This site contains information about the Revolutionary and Colonial eras of American history.

 From the Library of Congress, this is an online collection of first-hand accounts of U.S. veterans of war.